 There are two important things to remember when using artificial lighting: You can’t mix light temperatures (it’ll throw off your camera’s white balance calibration) and you need to cover up all the windows.

 Same with natural light, you’re also going to need some kind of method for diffusing or reflecting light, regardless of whether you’re using studio lights or a cheaper alternative.
 It is important to use indirect or soft light sources; direct lighting can create harsh shadows and light glares, and leave your products overexposed.

 Reflecting the light involves shining the lights in the opposite direction from where you want the light to fall and having your reflectors cast the soft light onto the desired spot.
 The most efficient way of doing this is to use an umbrella-style reflector (a basic one will cost well under $50).

-You need to stabilize your camera to ensure crisp and sharp product images.
-You can do this by placing it on any kind of hard and stable surface (like a pile of books), but a tripod or smartphone mount will make your life a lot easier if you plan on photographing products frequently.
+You need to stabilize your camera to ensure crisp in-focus product images.
+You can do this by placing it on any kind of hard and stable surface, like a pile of books, but a tripod or smartphone mount will make your life a lot easier if you plan on photographing products frequently.